galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 ### Serving Galaxy at a sub directory (such as /galaxy)

-It may be necessary to house Galaxy at an address other than the web server root ( [http://www.example.org/galaxy](http://www.example.org/galaxy), instead of [http://www.example.org](http://www.example.org)).
-Two changes are necessary.
-In the nginx config, prefix all of the location directives with your prefix, like so:
+It may be necessary to house Galaxy at an address other than the web server root (i.e., [http://www.example.org/galaxy](http://www.example.org/galaxy), instead of [http://www.example.org](http://www.example.org)).
+To do this, you need to make the following changes:

+1. In the nginx config, prefix all of the location directives with your prefix, like so:

 ```
 #!highlight nginx